leandrofroes/firstview/README.md

 # fIRstview

-fIRstview is a Linux Incident Response tool that gives you a first view and collects useful information to your Forensic Analysis.
+fIRstview is a Linux Incident Response automation script that collects several artefacts on your system in order to help you in your Forensic Analysis.
 Also, it's important to know that there's no dependencies to run it and the report is generated automatically.

 ## **Features**